 The competition places equal emphasis on the scientific aspect of a photograph and its aesthetic beauty, and the judges are therefore asked to judge the entries based on this dual criteria.
 In order to judge both criteria fairly, our international panel is comprised of both scientists and photographers.

-Professor Jon Blundy
+Professor Jon Blundy FRS

-Dr Ulrike Muller
+Professor Ulrike Muller

-Ulrike Muller is an Associate Professor at California State University Fresno.
+Ulrike Muller is a Professor at California State University Fresno.
 She researches biomechanics of swimming, feeding and flight using high-speed cameras and image processing tools.
 Her research uses macro photography to record motion at the millimeter scale, such as the wing beats of tiny insects.
 She is an Associate Editor for Proceedings of the Royal Society B.